 - Matching: During the pairing process, each transaction is examined against bank declarations.
 If a perfect match occurs, those transactions are passed off as complete.
 Otherwise, they advance to the following stage.
 An automated system effortlessly automates the matching process.

-- Reconciliation: If there is an issue with a payment, an accounting or operations team member must investigate it and resolve the matching issue.
-It’s important to keep in mind that payment reconciliation requires a deep understanding of the company’s financial operations and documentation.
+- Reconciliation: If an issue arises with a payment, an accounting or operations team member must investigate and resolve the matching discrepancy.
+It is essential to have a thorough understanding of the company’s financial operations and documentation to ensure accurate payment reconciliation.

 - Recording: Finally, once all transactions are reconciled, the accounting team records them into the general ledger or other financial system.